 While the noodles are cooking, heat the oil in a soup pot.
 Add the onion and sauté over medium-low heat until translucent.
 Add the garlic and continue to sauté until both are golden.

 Layer the broccoli, cauliflower, green beans, bell pepper, and chilies in the pot without stirring them in.
 Pour in 1 cup water.
 Bring to a rapid simmer (you’ll hear it rather than see it), then lower the heat.
 Cover and cook for 8 to 10 minutes, or until all the vegetables are tender-crisp.

 Add the sauce to the soup pot and stir everything together well.
 Bring to a gentle simmer and cook for 5 to 10 minutes longer, uncovered, or until the sauce has thickened and the vegetables are just a bit more done than tender-crisp.

 Place a small amount of noodles in the bottom of each serving bowl and ladle some of the stew over them.
 If you wish, garnish with chopped peanuts, sliced scallions, or both.

 If fresh slender green beans are unavailable, substitute frozen.
 Try organic petite whole green beans for a nice effect.

-Red pepper flakes may be substituted for fresh chilies.
-Add at the same time as the sauce.
+Red pepper flakes, Sriracha, or other hot sauce can be substituted for fresh chilies.
 Start with 1/2 teaspoon and add more to taste if you want a spicier effect.